Iran says new tensions between Revolutionary Guards and U.S. Navy

 BEIRUT (Reuters) - The Iranian Revolutionary Guards said on Saturday that U.S. Navy ships came close to their vessels in the Gulf and shot flares.

-"The Americans made a provocative and unprofessional move by issuing a warning and shooting flares at vessels...” the statement said.
-“Islam’s warriors, without paying attention to this unconventional and unusual behavior from the American vessels, continued their mission in the area and the aircraft carrier and accompanying battleship left the area."
+"The Americans made a provocative and unprofessional move by issuing a warning and shooting flares at vessels ...,” the statement said.
+“Islam’s warriors, without paying attention to this unconventional and unusual behaviour from the American vessels, continued their mission in the area and the aircraft carrier and accompanying battleship left the area."

-There was no immediate official comment from Washington on the Revolutionary Guards' statement.
+A U.S. military statement said a U.S. Navy helicopter saw several IRGC vessels approaching U.S forces at a high rate of speed and deployed flares after it could not establish communications with the boats.

 In a statement, U.S. Naval Forces Central Command said the patrol craft, named Thunderbolt, fired the warning shots in front of the Iranian vessel after it ignored radio calls, flares and the ship's whistle.